Characters: Game Of Thrones House Greyjoy

 - Thicker Than Water: The reason of his Face-Heel Turn.

-- Tragic Villain: Despite his rather unpleasant personality, he becomes one of these due to the degree to which his jerkassery and later villainy is fueled by never being accepted by anyone.
+- Tragic Villain: Despite his rather unpleasant personality, he becomes one of these due to the degree to which his jerkassery and later villainy is fueled by never being accepted by anyone, as well as his upbringing.
 His nightmarish fate in Season 3 makes this all the more pronounced.